EOEPCA/eoepca/README.md

 EOEPCA System Deployment | [EOEPCA GitOps](./system/clusters/README.md) | [EOEPCA GitOps](./system/clusters/README.md)
 Acceptance Test | [Run Test Suite](./test/acceptance/README.md) | [Run Test Suite](./test/acceptance/README.md)

+NOTE that, with release v0.3, the number of system components has been expanded to the point where it is more difficult to make a full system deployment in minikube, due to the required resource demands.

 ### Hostnames and DNS

 To ease development/testing, the EOEPCA deployment is configured to use host/service names that embed IP-addresses - which avoids the need to configure public nameservers, (as would be necessary for a production deployment).
 Our services are exposed through Kubernetes ingress rules that use name-based routing, and so simple IP-addresses are insufficient.
 Therefore, we exploit the services of [nip.io](https://nip.io/) that provides dynamic DNS in which the hostname->IP-adress mapping is embedded in the hostname.